Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Related Work

-A related field to SRL is {\em structured prediction} (SP) \citep{bakir:book07}, which generalizes the traditional tasks of binary and multiclass classification using a 0-1 loss to the task of predicting from a structured space.
-The loss function used during learning and evaluation is generalized to a task-appropriate loss function that scores disagreement between predictions and the true structures.
+A related field to SRL is {\em structured prediction} (SP) \citep{bakir:book07, nowozin:book16}, which generalizes the tasks of classification and regression to the task of predicting structured objects.
+The loss function used during learning is generalized to a task-appropriate loss function that scores disagreement between predictions and the true structures.
 Often, models for structured prediction take the form of energy functions that are linear in their parameters.
 Therefore, prediction with such models is equivalent to MAP inference for MRFs.
 A distinct branch of SP is learn-to-search methods, in which the problem is decomposed into a series of one-dimension prediction problems.
 The challenge is to learn a good order in which to predict the components of the structure, so that each one-dimension prediction problem can be conditioned on the most useful information.
 Examples of learn-to-search methods include incremental structured perceptron \citep{collins:acl04}, SEARN \citep{daume:ml09}, DAgger \citep{ross:aistats11}, and AggreVaTe \citep{ross:arxiv14}.

 In this paper we focus on SP methods that perform joint prediction directly.
 Better understanding the differences and relative advantages of joint-prediction methods and learn-to-search methods is an important direction for future work.
-In the rest of the chapter we survey models and domain-specific languages for SP and SRL (Section~\ref{sec:related_models}), inference methods (Section~\ref{sec:related_inference}), and learning methods (Section~\ref{sec:related_learning}).
+In the rest of this section we survey models and domain-specific languages for SP and SRL (Section~\ref{sec:related_models}), inference methods (Section~\ref{sec:related_inference}), and learning methods (Section~\ref{sec:related_learning}).